 Sarah Wilby, Affiliates and Partnerships Chair.
 Sarah is the head of the new Bio-Science and Environmental Technology Department at A. I. Prince Technical High School in Hartford.
 Prior to becoming a classroom teacher, Sarah was the Animal Program Curator at the Lutz Children’s Museum in Manchester.
 She received her Bachelor of Science degree in Zoology from the University of Vermont.
 Sarah is serving her third term on the COEEA Board and also served two terms on the NEEEA Board.
 She has served as Awards Chair for both organizations.

 Jill Keating-Herbst, Conference Chair.
-Jill is the Professional Development and Programs Manager for the Connecticut School Garden Resource Center at Common Ground High School, Urban Farm and Environmental Education Center in New Haven.
-In her time at Common Ground, Jill has also managed the K-8 field trip program, served as camp co-director and taught in all children’s programs.
+Jill currently holds the role of Bridgeport Director at All Our Kin.
+Previously, Jill was the Professional Development and Programs Manager for the Connecticut School Garden Resource Center at Common Ground High School, Urban Farm and Environmental Education Center in New Haven.
+In her time at Common Ground, Jill also managed the K-8 field trip program, served as camp co-director and taught in all children’s programs.
 Before joining the team at Common Ground, Jill taught elementary and middle school science in public schools and for a variety of environmental and farm education organizations from Florida to California to Vermont.
 She received her B.A. in anthropology from the University of Florida and M.Ed. in science education from Antioch University New England.
 When not working, she spends her time with her husband chasing around two very young children and an energetic spaniel.

 Tim Laughlin, Secretary.
 Tim was raised in Groton and attended Southern CT State University where he earned his BA in Education, his MA in Environmental Education, and his 6th year Science Education.
 Tim is a retired middle school science teacher, all 39 years in the Brookfield Public School System (7 as district science curriculum leader grades 3-8).
 Now Tim serves as the “new” Program Director @ New Pond Farm Education Center.
 In the summers, Tim can be found working on his home, woodworking, kayaking, working as a camp counselor, summer camp supervisor, instructor at regional science camp, golf professional,and/or tutor.
 In his massive free time, he works part time at LLBean as a fly tying and fly casting instructor.
 Tim is married with 2 adult children.